the-machine-preacher/comparse/README.md

 <b>COMPARSE - JUST LIKE ARGPARSE, ONLY BETTER!</b>

 Comparse (short for command-line parser) is a flexible argument parser.
 Designed to pick out ATTRIBUTES and assign VALUES to them from a message containing many un-formatted attributes/variables.
-It uses shlex module.
+It uses the Python `shlex` module.

 <b>USAGE</b>